zdravkov/kendo-docs/getting-started/technical-requirements.md

 **NOTES:**

-* In Android 2.3 Kendo UI DataViz only supports Canvas rendering mode.
+* In Android 2.3 dataviz widgets support only Canvas rendering mode.
 * Hybrid mouse and touch devices are supported (for instance IE10, Chrome and Firefox on Windows 8).